vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 **M:** They lost their mind but they are also doing really good work.
 Some of the decisions, you cannot understand.
 Because… is GIMP the only application left in the GTK world?
 Everything else is *apps* and buttons and touch.
 Is there any other complex GTK application?
-Like complex-complex-complex like GIMP?
+Complex-complex-complex like GIMP?

 _S: So we will release GIMP 3 with GTK+3 or 4?_

-**M:** If we go further, we go further, but they just branched to GTK+4 anyway.
+**M:** If we go further, we go further.
+They just branched to GTK+4 anyway.
 That's not going to happen overnight.

 _P: It won't harm to suddenly have GIMP 4 instead of 3._

 **M:** Yeah no, if they are done in a few weeks, we'd go for GIMP 4 right away.
 So why not.
 That would be cool. (laughs) Or GIMP 5!

 _J: GIMP 10?_